By

 Alternatively, visit Geo Blackout.
 It works similarly, by collating crowd-sourced reports of users in real time.
 Just select your provider and whether it's your internet or power that’s playing up, and you’ll be able to see if anyone else has reported an outage.

-If you've confirmed your internet issues aren't being caused by a widespread network outage, there's a good chance the problem could be with your modem or router.
+If you've confirmed your internet issues aren't caused by a widespread network outage, there's a good chance the problem is with your modem or router.

-Try turning it off for a minute or two, and turning it back on.
+Try turning it off for a few minutes, then turning it back on.

 Restarting your router or modem forces it to re-establish a connection with your internet service provider, and it can sometimes work if you’re experiencing an issue connecting with your home network.